peachcloud/peach-web/README.md

 _Note: Networking functionality requires peach-network microservice to be running._

+### Debian Packaging

+A `systemd` service file and Debian maintainer scripts are included in the `debian` directory, allowing `peach-web` to be easily bundled as a Debian package (`.deb`).
+The `cargo-deb` [crate](https://crates.io/crates/cargo-deb) can be used to achieve this.

+Install `cargo-deb`:

+`cargo install cargo-deb`

+Move into the repo:

+`cd peach-web`

+Build the package:

+`cargo deb`

+The output will be written to `target/debian/peach-web_0.3.0_arm64.deb` (or similar).

+Install the package as follows:

+`sudo dpkg -i target/debian/peach-web_0.3.0_arm64.deb`

+The service will be automatically enabled and started.

+Uninstall the service:

+`sudo apt-get remove peach-web`

+Remove configuration files (not removed with `apt-get remove`):

+`sudo apt-get purge peach-web`

 ### Design

 `peach-web` is built on the Rocket webserver and Tera templating engine.
 It presents a web interface for interacting with the device.
 HTML is rendered server-side.
 Request handlers call JSON-RPC microservices and serve HTML and assets.
 A JSON API is exposed for remote calls and dynamic client-side content updates (via vanilla JavaScript following unobstructive design principles).
 Each Tera template is passed a context object.
 In the case of Rust, this object is a `struct` and must implement `Serialize`.
 The fields of the context object are available in the context of the template to be rendered.